Apply to Degree Programs Requirements

 International high school

-If you are applying from a country outside of Canada please see the International High School page for details on academic requirements.
-You can also review the minimum admissions requirements for your relevant country of educational system in the International Admissions Requirements
+If you are applying from a country outside of Canada please see the details for International High School Students from University Admissions & Outreach on academic requirements.

 All applicants are required to present a senior-level/Grade 12 English course for admission consideration.
 Other prerequisite courses must be presented at the senior/Grade 12 equivalent level.